sanjitdp/sanjitdp.github.io/index.md

 ## Research

 <p markdown="1">
-I'm currently interested in studying the theory of statistics and machine learning.
+I'm currently interested in the theory of statistics and machine learning.
 More details to come.
 </p>
 </div>
 </div>